diademoff/justnote/README.md

 ![](https://img.shields.io/tokei/lines/github/diademoff/justnote)
 ![](https://img.shields.io/github/license/diademoff/justnote)

 Simple mobile application to keep your notes with private text input.
-You can hide the text you enter from others.
+You can hide the text you enter from others around you.

 # Preview
 ![](./preview.png)

+## Features
+* Light and dark theme support
+* Hide the content you write
+* Easily create a numbered list

 # Installation
 ## Build